shawngraham/ar-archaeology/workshop materials/stereoscopic-ar.md

 ### That's it.

 Seriously.
 That's all there is to it.
 Press play and you should have a split screen, showing ever-so-slightly different views.
 Hold up one of your image targets.
-Your augmentation should be displayed (or played, in the case of audio). **You might notice a lot of pixelation**.
+Your augmentation should be displayed (or played, in the case of audio). **You might notice a lot of flickering pixelation**.
 This is that issue I was talking about in step 1.
 If you tick 'development build' in your build settings, **the pixelation will probably still happen on your _desktop_ when you 'play' the app** but it will be **clean and tidy** when you push it to your device.

 Go to `file > save scene as` and give your scene a new name, eg 'stereobuild'.
 Then, when you go to `file > build settings` make sure to *unselect* your simple AR scene and select your 'stereobuild' scene.
-Make sure 'development build' is ticked off, and then hit 'build and run'.
+Make sure 'development build' is ticked off, and then hit `build and run`.
 When it runs on your device, there will be no pixelation.

+(By the way, when you click on `Assets` in the project panel, you will now have two 'scenes' that you can flip between, just by clicking on them.
+Scenes use the Unity3d logo as their icon.
+One is your 'normal' AR, the other is your stereoscopic one.
+You should also save your project.
+When you come back to your project, you can then open whichever scene you wish to work on)

 ### But one camera is blank!